Myriware-Solutions/Myriware-Scripting-Language/README.md

 Removes a variable from the Runtime.

 # TableSpeak
-TableSpeak, or Tasp, is an effiecent way to store huge tables of data, and easily change the way that you viwe it.
-Let't take a large example:
+TableSpeak, or Tasp, is an effiecent way to store huge tables of data, and easily change the way that you view it.
+Let't take an example:

 ```
 =Tasp: # Defines the meta-name of the table.
 This is used if multiple tables are used within the same file